afminguela/ManchApp/README.md

 ---

-## Comments and Code Quality
+## Swagger Integration

-- The code uses clear naming conventions and is organized by feature.
+- Swagger is integrated for API documentation.
-- Comments are present where necessary for clarity.
+- Access the Swagger UI at: `http://localhost:8080/swagger-ui.html` (after running the application).

 ---